Loading...

 While the long-term goal of the Foundation is to better understand aging, our funding strategy reflects the view that meaningful progress in this area first requires elucidating core epigenetic mechanisms in well-controlled and interpretable systems.

-Epigenetics, the study of how gene expression is regulated without changes to the DNA sequence, underlies a wide range of biological processes, including embryogenesis, cellular differentiation, tissue homeostasis, brain development and function, and ultimately aging.
+Epigenetics, the study of how gene expression is regulated without changes to the DNA sequence, underlies a wide range of biological processes, including cellular differentiation, cell-type specialization, the establishment and maintenance of cellular identity, and age-related changes across the lifespan.
 Despite major advances in the field, many fundamental principles of epigenetic regulation remain poorly understood.

 We invite applicants to submit an initial 1–2 page concept note outlining the research idea, key methods, estimated timeline, and project budget to grants@agingbiology.org.
+The concept note should also include a short list of relevant publications, both key papers from the field and the team’s related work (references do not count toward the page limit).
 Selected applicants will be invited to submit a full proposal.

 Who can apply: